valoudefou/val-commerce-demo/README.md

 # Flagship by AB Tasty / Next.js App

+Product recommendation and inteligent search.
 Evaluate flickering feature flag A/B testing on SSR technology.

 ## Built With